Vitamin Brands to Avoid – What to Watch Out For

 4. Are natural vitamins better than synthetic ones?

-Yes, natural vitamins are better than synthetic ones.
-While natural vitamins are derived from whole foods, synthetic supplements are manufactured in laboratories.
+Yes, natural vitamins are generally regarded as a better option than synthetic ones as they are typically derived from whole foods.

-Natural vitamins are typically more readily absorbed and potent than synthetic nutrients.
-In addition, synthetic vitamins carry a higher risk of side effects and may contain harmful chemical residues due to their manufacturing methods.
+In contrast, synthetic supplements are manufactured in laboratories, carry a higher risk of side effects, and may contain harmful chemical residues due to their manufacturing methods.

 Sources